Jonathan Hunt (New Zealand politician): Cabinet Minister

 During the divisions of the Fourth Labour Government's second term, Hunt generally supported Prime Minister David Lange over the finance minister Roger Douglas.
 Hunt was famed for his kindness and willingness to accommodate conflicting points of view.
 He was described by Douglas ally Richard Prebble as the "20 stone straw in the wind" in reference to both his weight and agreeableness.
 In 1989, Prime Minister Geoffrey Palmer nominated Hunt a member of the Privy Council in recognition of his long service to Parliament.

 Upon the retirement of Sir Robert Muldoon, Hunt was the longest-serving member of Parliament between 1991 and 2005, earning him the unofficial title of 'Father of the House'.
 He assumed the title of 'father' to the delight of colleagues given his status as a lifelong bachelor.

 In opposition again from 1990, Hunt was senior opposition whip, Shadow Leader of the House and Shadow Minister of Housing under leader Mike Moore.
 Hunt supported Helen Clark in her successful leadership bid against Moore, after which he remained senior whip and Shadow Leader of the House.

 Speaker of the House of Representatives

 Hunt was elected Speaker unopposed when the fifth Labour government came to power in 1999.
 Hunt had previously served as Chairman of Committees from 1974 to 1975 which had since been rebranded as the Deputy-Speaker.
 Hunt became the eighth Chairman of Committees to later serve as Speaker.
-He retained his position following the election in 2002 serving in total as Speaker for six years from 1999–2005.
+He retained his position following the election in 2002 serving in total as Speaker for six years from 1999 to 2005.
 Clark believed Hunt as a good speaker who had an impeccable knowledge of standing orders and parliamentary procedures.
 He also had good strong working relationship with the Clerk of the House, David McGee, and together ran a "pretty tight ship."